-The attention of the shareholders is drawn to the fact that, if it is to be effective, the completed form of proxy must reach the Company's transfer secretaries in Johannesburg before the time appointed for the Meeting (which period excludes Saturdays, Sundays and South African public holidays).
-For administrative purposes, proxies should however be submitted to the transfer secretaries before 10:00 on Tuesday, 25 January 2022.
+The attention of the shareholders is drawn to the fact that, if it is to be effective, the completed form of proxy must reach the Company's transfer secretaries in Johannesburg before the time appointed for the Meeting.
+For administrative purposes, proxies should however be submitted to the transfer secretaries before 10:00 on Thursday, 26 January 2023.